iffydopsqueen/back-end-web-dev-wk-2/Week 2/week-2-day-1/m3-w2-d1-homework/README.md

 ### Steps:

 - For the rest of the task, I will add upon the first one.
+Don't forget to comment the previous task to avoid duplicate.

-Add this code block to your `app.js` file.
+- Add this code block to your `app.js` file.

   ```js
   var dbo = client.db("statsdb");